albill/albill.github.com/resources/sutras/heart-sutra.markdown

 ( Gone, gone, gone beyond, gone altogether beyond, O what an  awakening, all-hail!)

 This completes the Heart of perfect Wisdom.

+### Western Chan Fellowship Translation

+When the Bodhisattva Avalokiteshvara

+was coursing in the deep Prajnaparamita,

+he perceived that all five skandhas are empty,

+thereby transcending all sufferings.

+Sariputra, form is not other than emptiness

+and emptiness not other than form.

+Form is precisely emptiness and emptiness precisely form.

+So also are sensation, perception, volition, and consciousness.

+Sariputra, this voidness of all dharmas

+is not born, not destroyed,

+not impure, not pure, does not increase or decrease.

+In voidness there is no form,

+and no sensation, perception, volition or consciousness;

+no eye, ear, nose, tongue, body, mind;

+no sight, sound, smell, taste, touch, thought;

+there is no realm of the eye

+all the way up to no realm of mental cognition.

+There is no ignorance and there is no ending of ignorance

+through to no aging and death and no ending of aging and death.

+There is no suffering, no cause of suffering,

+no cessation of suffering, and no path.

+There is no wisdom or any attainment.

+With nothing to attain, Bodhisattvas relying on Prajnaparamita

+have no obstructions in their minds.

+Having no obstructions, there is no fear

+and departing far from confusion and imaginings,

+they reach Ultimate Nirvana.

+All past, present and future Buddhas,

+relying on Prajnaparamita, attain Anuttara-Samyak-Sambodhi.

+Therefore, know that Prajnaparamita

+is the great mantra of power,

+the great mantra of wisdom, the supreme mantra,

+the unequalled mantra,

+which is able to remove all sufferings.

+It is real and not false.

+Therefore recite the mantra of Prajnaparamita:

+Gate, Gate, Paragate, Parasamgate, Bodhi Svaha.